 - Connected to Amazon Business Model

 They include the amount of money to be received by customers.
 According to the matching principle, revenue is reported as soon as realizable.

 Therefore, if the customer did not pay yet for the service already rendered, the money owed will be shown under Accounts Receivable, with the heading of Current Assets.

 The AR can be one of the most challenging accounts on the BS when it comes to quantifying it.

-Indeed, at times is very complicated to determine the amount of receivable that can be collected.
+Indeed, at times is very complicated to determine the number of receivables that can be collected.

 Example: Imagine you sell raw materials to companies that produce peanut butter.

-Your customers are companies who have large operations, and for such reasons, they pay within 90 days from receiving the raw materials.
+Your customers are companies who have large operations, and for such reasons, they pay within 90 days of receiving the raw materials.

 One of your main customers owes you $100K.
-Its though is in distress and in few months may be bankrupt.
+Its though is in distress and in a few months, may be bankrupt.

 How would you know which percentage of the $100K can be collected?
-Truth is you won’t know until the company will be liquidated and assets sold.
+The truth is you won’t know until the company will be liquidated and assets sold.